 To challenge the State Plan’s new stance on gender-affirming healthcare, civil rights organizations Lambda Legal and Transgender Legal Defense & Education Fund (TLDEF) filed a lawsuit on behalf of a group of transgender individuals and parents of transgender minors.

-At Lambda Legal’s and TLDEF’s request, Michael Weaver led a cross-office McDermott pro bono team—including Michael Stanek, Dmitriy Tishyevich, Warren Haskel, Adam Safer and Lauren Evans—to represent the plaintiffs in the case, current and former state employees and their children who were denied coverage for gender-affirming healthcare under the State Plan.
+At Lambda Legal’s and TLDEF’s request, a cross-office McDermott pro bono team—including Michael Stanek, Dmitriy Tishyevich, Warren Haskel and Lauren Evans—represented the plaintiffs in the case, current and former state employees and their children who were denied coverage for gender-affirming healthcare under the State Plan.
 The team served as co-counsel alongside lawyers from another firm.